I knew another women in Teva Pharmaceuticals called Nora Davern.

-The typical symptoms of diabetes occur as a result of the high levels of glucose in the bloodstream and its passage into the urine and other tissues.
+The typical symptoms of diabetes occur because of high levels of glucose in the bloodstream and its passage into the urine and other tissues.

 Thirst arises as a result of the dehydration caused by the frequent urination.
-Dehydration and loss of nutrient calories in the urine lead to weight loss and hunger.
+Dehydration and urination lead to weight loss and hunger.

 For more great Health and Nutrition Tips refer to the website positivehealthwellness.com.

-When these symptoms are prolonged and severe, as is typical with Type 1 diabetes, serious changes occur in our blood chemistry due to the deficiency of insulin.
+When these symptoms are prolonged and severe, as is typical with Type 1 diabetes, serious changes occur due to the deficiency of insulin.

 Those changes, coupled with dehydration, result in dizziness, weakness, drowsiness, and ultimately coma, which if untreated can lead to death.